arunkumarkundra/cprcoach/SPEC.md

 | `breathInfant` | `Infant_Mouth_to_Mouth-and-Nose_Breathing.png` | rescue-breath pause, infant |

 `art()` loads the file and shows it only on success, so a missing or slow file costs nothing — the screen carries text and voice.
-Images cap at 26vh (18vh on short screens) so they never crowd the counter. `tests/audit-flow.js` asserts every path in `MEDIA` exists on disk, which prevents the 404 class of bug.
+Images cap at 34vh (24vh on short screens) so they never crowd the counter, and tapping one opens it full screen.
+Page-wide pinch-zoom stays disabled; a rescuer must not be able to zoom the buttons out of reach. `tests/audit-flow.js` asserts every path in `MEDIA` exists on disk, which prevents the 404 class of bug.

 **Three conditions before any image ships:**